rhribeiro25/base-project-angular/README.md

 - Should have Visual Studio Code
 - You need to update npm dependencies, using ```npm install```
 - Run project using ```npm start```
+- Access the application in the brouser with http://localhost:4200/logs

 ## Credentials